The title of the article, Nonprofit Email Marketing: How To Create Clickable Messages

 Did you know that 3 in 5 people check their email on the go?
 And considering that 42.3% of users delete emails that aren’t optimized for mobile devices, your nonprofit emails need to be readable on smartphones.

-Use emails with responsive design, meaning they’ll adjust to different screen sizes.
-You’ll also want to keep content concise since mobile users prefer scannable content with clear CTAs that are easy to find and click.
+Use emails with responsive design, meaning they adjust automatically to different screen sizes.
+Also, keep content concise since mobile users prefer scannable content with CTAs that are easy to find and click.
 Finally, compress images to load quickly and add alt text, so recipients can understand your messages even if images don’t load.

 Focus on Each Email’s Design.

-The design of nonprofit emails enhances readability and grabs attention.
-This makes it easier for supporters to understand your content and take action, whether you want them to donate, sign up for an event, volunteer, or share the message.
+Your nonprofit emails’ design enhances readability and grabs attention.
+A strong design makes it easy for supporters to understand your content and take action, whether you want them to donate, sign up for an event, volunteer, or share the message.
 Plus, a visually appealing design reinforces your nonprofit’s brand and creates a professional, trustworthy impression.

 Include these design elements in each email you send: